anikeieva/test_task_json_vue/README.md

 # test_task_json_vue

 This is a test project.
-In it was realized outputing test json data to the HTML table and live search by separate fields.
+In it was realized outputing test json data to the HTML-table and live search by separate fields.
 Also there is counting total currency(fourth table's field).

 Project was created with the help of Vue.js, vue-cli.
 Also I worked with:
-Webpack, Sass, ES6.
+Node.js, Webpack, Sass, ES6.

 Follow the link to see a page of project (at GitHub Pages): https://anikeieva.github.io/test_task_json_vue/